ASendellPrice/NorfolkIslandHybridization/Calc_DStatistics.md

 DSUITE=~/Dropbox/DPhil/BIN/Dsuite/Build/Dsuite
 VCF=../VCFs/ZFified_Norfolk_Hybridization_indv73_pos7019400.vcf.gz
 ```
 To run the analysis we will need to create a tab delimited file ("Pops.txt") that assigns samples to populations.
-That file looks like this, where "Outgroup" is used to assigns individuals to the outgroup (in this case we use the Reunion grey white-eye - *Z.borbonicus*) and remaining samples are assigned to their corresponding populations:
+That file looks like this, where "Outgroup" is used to assigns individuals to the outgroup (in this case we use the Reunion grey white-eye a.k.a *Z.borbonicus*) and remaining samples are assigned to their corresponding populations:

 ```
 head -n 3 Pops.txt